PavanChandan29/DataMining_with_R/README.md

 # Objectives for this data mining project are as follows:
 _Understand Sales Dynamics:_
-Analyze the sales data of table spreads across different geographies, subcategories, forms, and tiers to understand the dynamics influencing sales.
+Analyze the sales data of table spreads across different geographies, subcategories, forms, and tiers to understand the dynamics influencing sales.  return
 _Identify Key Drivers of Sales:_
 Determine the factors that most significantly impact sales, such as price, geographic location, product form, and tier value.
 _Segmentation and Targeting:_